ezmsg-org/ezmsg/docs/source/tutorials/signalprocessing.rst

 `ezmsg` is a powerful framework for building signal processing applications.
 It provides a flexible and extensible architecture that allows users to create custom signal processors, integrate with ezmsg Units, and build complex processing pipelines.

-We will explore how to do this by recreating the `downsample` signal processor unit.
+We will explore how to do this by recreating the `DownSample` signal processor unit.
 It will demonstrate how to create a signal processor, convert it to an ezmsg Unit, and use it in a processing pipeline.

 .. tip:: downsampling is a common signal processing operation that reduces the sampling rate of a signal by keeping only every nth sample.
 This is useful for reducing the amount of data to be processed, especially in real-time applications.